Russell W. Galbut: Philanthropy

 Galbut serves as the chairman of Colel Chabad, a non-profit organization which runs soup kitchens in Israel.
 Additionally, he serves on the board of trustees of the Simon Wiesenthal Center in Los Angeles, California.

 Galbut serves on the advisory board of the Center for Real Estate and Finance in the School of Hotel Administration at his alma mater, Cornell University.

 Personal life

 Galbut resides in South Beach, a neighborhood of Miami Beach, Florida.
-His father-in-law is Miami Beach commissioner Sy Eisenberg.
+His father-in-law, Seymour "Sy" Joseph Eisenberg, who died in 2021, was a City of Miami Beach commissioner.